jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

     targets = bow.dot(bow.T)
     return targets
 ```

-What this essentially does is take into acount the term frequency over the inverse document frequency of each term.
+What this essentially does is weight the words by their frequency.
+So if a document shares a uncommon word, they tfidf dot will be larger.

-#### Binarized TFIDF Matrices
+Again, I normalize the given targets matrix and take a KL loss.

+$$
+loss = KL
+\left(
+\begin{bmatrix}
+f(s_1)^Tg_(s_1)  & \ldots & f(s_1)^Tg(s_n)\\
+\vdots  & \ddots & \\
+f(s_n)^Tg_(s_1)  & & f(s_n)^Tg(s_n) \\
+\end{bmatrix}
+,  \begin{bmatrix}
+    3 & 1 & 2 \\
+    1 & 3 & 1 \\
+    2 & 1 & 3 \\
+\end{bmatrix}
+\right)
+$$

+*What's the core idea of this approach?*

+**Not all words are created equal.
+Sentences that share rare words are more likely to be similar to each other than sentences that share common words, and thus should be closer in the embedding space.**

-One problem that I was running into here again when training was the smoothness of the target distribution.
+Again I was running into a problem with the smoothness of the target distribution.
+I did do the softmax temerature scaling, but I was wondering if there was a better approach to deal with this problem.

+### Binarized TFIDF Matrices

+TF-IDF makes the distribution too smooth.
+Smoothness of the target distribution is actually very bad for us.

+It will make all the sentence map to the same vector.

-To counteract this, I stopped minimizing the KL-divergence between the scaled TF-IDF matrix and scores matrix, and instead used the TF-IDF matrix as a heurestic to mine samples.
+To counteract this, I stopped minimizing the KL-divergence between the scaled TF-IDF matrix and scores matrix, and instead used the TF-IDF matrix as a heuristic to mine samples.

 ```python
 tfidf_mat= torch.Tensor(generate_tfidf_counts(raw_data, vectorizer)).cuda()